Azferry/terraform-github-action-demo/README.md

 Use multiple service principals to scope access down to the level of resources.

+### Github Action Templates

+Create reusable templates to simplify the management of github actions.

+### Block code push to main

+Enforce all code pushes to go through the pull request process.

 ## Create service principal

 Create a service principal with RBAC access over the subscription